 why you'll love these chocolate muffins

 - Moist and fluffy - the zucchini carrot muffins are moist, rich and tender.
 To make them more fluffy, whisk your eggs longer to add a little extra rise.
 Also, sifting your almond flour, cacao powder, baking soda and sea salt will add more air into the dry ingredients, helping to expand the size of the muffins.
 Careful not to over mix the batter!
+No need for almond butter, almond milk or coconut milk to moisten these tender double chocolate zucchini muffins.

 If you love healthy baking you need to try my Oatmeal Strawberry Crumble Bars (gf, nut free), Best Healthy Low Sugar Carrot Cake and my Best Paleo Banana Bread with Coconut Flour.
 If you need some healthy breakfast ideas, try my Lemon Poppy Seed Scones (no egg, gf), Apple Buckwheat Pancakes with Diced Maple Apples (yum!), and my Carrot Cake Oatmeal Nut Breakfast Bars.